0xcert/framework/docs/guide/atomic-orders.md

 When you work on a real case, make sure to set the `takerId` correctly.
 If you want your colleague to execute an order, you should insert their Ethereum wallet address as the `takerId`.

-The following step is made only by the maker - the person creating an order.
+The following step is made only by the maker, i.e. the person creating an order.

 ```ts
 const signedClaim = await orderGateway.claim(order);